wp-plugins/quickapp/readme.txt

 == Description ==

+<p>Are you a wordpress blogger wanting to reach out to your audience on mobile devices, such as iPhone, iPad and Android Phone?</p>

-<p>Quickapp is a plugin created for you.
-It delivers the easiest, fastest and most advanced way to turn your WordPress blog into customizable native mobile apps for iPhone, iPad and Android Phone devices.
-You can also publish your mobile App as a native mobile App to the Apple App Store and Google Play Android market.</p>
+<p>QuickApp is a wordpress plugin created for bloggers like you.
+It offers a convenient way to turn your blog into mobile apps for iPhone, iPad and Android Phone devices.
+You can also self-publish your App as a native mobile App to the Apple App Store and Google Play Android market.
+Or we can help you in submitting your App for $499.
+For higher-end feature rich professional CMS web sites using Wordpress platform, we offer customized Mobile App at an affordable price.</p>

-<p>It is <strong>FREE</strong> to get started.</p>
+<p><strong>Off course</strong> it is <strong>FREE</strong> to get started with our free version of the plugin.</p>

 <p>For more information visit the <a href="http://www.fsdsolutions.com/quickapp/">Quickapp Product Page</a>.</p>